GurpreetKang/BitwardenDecrypt/README.md

 Password: (Enter Password)

 Options:
         --includesends          Include Sends in the output.
+        --output OUTPUTFILE     Write decrypted output to file.
+                                Will overwrite contents if file exists.
 ```
 On Windows:
 ```